drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 {{< figure src="hello-world-from-debug-deleted.png" alt="Message Count" width="70%" >}}

 ## Reflection
-In completing the tutorial, you were able to answer questions like "Which people have sent the message `Hello World`" and "How many times has each unique message been sent" using Continuous Queries to detect changes in a PostgreSQL database and distribute those changes to Reactions for further processing or integration into a broader solution.
+In completing the tutorial, you were able to answer questions like "Which people have sent the message `Hello World`", "How many times has each unique message been sent", and "Which people haven't sent messages in the last 10 seconds" using Continuous Queries.
+Using the Continuous Queries `RESULT` clause, you were able to describe those changes to best meet your needs.
+And then you could distribute those changes to Reactions for further processing or integration into a broader solution.
 You did this with no custom code and a minimal amount of configuration information.

 Although the data and queries in the tutorial where trivial, the process is exactly the same for richer and more complex scenarios, only the Continuous Query increases in complexity and this depends totally on what question you are trying to answer.